 How it Works

-The alpaca + cotton work as a team to stop diaper leaks.
 Cotton is a quick absorbing natural fiber but when a lot is released all at once, it can need a bit more time to wick the liquid to the dryer parts of the diaper.
-The alpaca cover naturally repels liquid and helps distribute it to the thirstier cotton absorbency.
-Alpaca also prevents liquid from transferring from the wet cotton to clothes or bedsheets.
+The alpaca cover can help distribute liquid to the thirstier cotton absorbency.

 How does alpaca work without lanolin?

 Lanolin is an oil made by sheep.
-This oil naturally coats sheeps' wool to make it water-resistant and provides antimicrobial properties to protect the sheep from bacteria.
+This oil naturally coats sheep's wool to make it water-resistant and provides antimicrobial properties to protect the sheep from bacteria.
 Alpaca fiber is structured differently yet achieves these same properties without the need for oil.

 Under a microscope you can see large scales on wool fiber.
 These scales serve to hold the lanolin in place.
 These scales however can make wool itchy.
 It's why merino is softer (smaller scales) and why "super-wash" wool doesn't work as a diaper cover (scales have been removed so it can't hold lanolin oil).
 Without lanolin coating, wool absorbs liquid and will start to smell much sooner.